bubblydiddles/assignment_control_software/README.md

 # Assignment Control Software

-As part our application process, we'd like to see what you can produce by giving you an assignment to develop an application which processes fake data.
+As part our application process, we'd like to see what you can produce by giving you an assignment to develop an application which processes sample data.

-## Requirments
+## Requirements
 Your application must adhere to the following requirments
 - Function as specified under Functionality
 - Be hierarchical in nature.
 All major functions should be performed in subVIs